 Learn how to calculate your business’s employee turnover.

-6. Replacing an employee costs up to twice the amount of the employee’s salary (Gallup)
+6. Replacing an employee costs up to twice the amount of the employee’s salary (Enrich)

 While lower-level positions are usually easier to fill, higher-level positions can be extremely costly to fill when an employee leaves.
 This expense comes from the actual salary, training and onboarding time, plus job board fees and lost productivity.

-Following the pandemic, about half of US workers are at least somewhat burned out.
-According to McKinsey, this is likely an underrepresentation of the actual number.
+According to research, more than half of US workers are at least moderately burned out.
+This number is significantly higher than reported post-pandemic.
 Burnout comes mostly from having too much work to do, being treated unfairly, poor management, and a lack of clarity about what the employee’s role requires.

 8. 47% of employees think work is stressing them out (Officevibe)